 International applicants should note that strong English skills are required.
 Evaluation is based on the Test of English as a Foreign Language (TOEFL).
+A minimum score of 500 is required of undergraduate students.

 Pacific University is unable to offer financial assistance to international students.
 Verification of adequate financial resources is required.